bbgit/bbgit.github.io/README.md

-### Conditions as of May 22, 2025 at 6:42:14 PM CDT
+### Conditions as of May 22, 2025 at 6:47:33 PM CDT

 Temperature: 67.40 &deg;F

 Feels like: 67.40 &deg;F

-Humidity: 54%
+Humidity: 61%

-Wind Direction: ENE
+Wind Direction: SSW

-Windspeed: 0.7 mph
+Windspeed: 1.1 mph

-Wind Gust: 0.7 mph
+Wind Gust: 1.6 mph

 ---